Asian Salmon (aka Sweet & Savory Salmon)

 1. In a gallon-sized bag, combine soy sauce, rice vinegar, sesame oil, honey, ginger, garlic, green onion, red pepper, and pepper.
 Zip shut and shake to combine.

-2. Add salmon filets to the marinade and seal the bag.
+2. Add salmon fillets to the marinade and seal the bag.
 Set on the counter for about 30 minutes, turning once or twice to evenly distribute marinade.
-(Tip: This is a good time to get some side dishes started, like rice and veggies.
-See ideas below.)
+(Tip: This is a good time to get some side dishes started, like brown rice and stir fry veggies.
+See more ideas below.)

 What Sides to Serve with This Dish